gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.GetInStockLocationsParam.md

 > `optional` **range**: `number`

-- Use this to retrieve stores within a particular range in meters, e.g. 10000, to indicate a 10km range
+- Use this to retrieve stores within a particular range in meters, e.g. 10000, to indicate a 10km range.

 ## Defined In